Pathi-rao/Image-Similarity-Estimation-using-Siamese-Neural-Networks/README.md

 ```bash
 git clone https://github.com/Pathi-rao/Project_for_Numerical_methods_for_algorithmic_systems_and_NeuralNetworks
 ```
 2. Download the data from the provided link in [data](https://github.com/Pathi-rao/Image-Similarity-Estimation-using-Siamese-Neural-Networks/tree/main/data) folder and extract it.
-Also, please sure to update the file paths if necessary.
+Also, please make sure to update the file paths if necessary.

 3. Create a virtual environment with Python(For this step I will assume that you are able to create a virtual environment with `virtualenv`, but in any case you can check an example [here](https://realpython.com/python-virtual-environments-a-primer/).)